Mass Poor People’s and Low Wage Workers’ Assembly and Moral March on Washington

 UUA Appoints Poor People's Campaign Leadership Council

-In addition to the co-chairs, the other members are: Rev. Amy Williams Clark at Cedarhurst Unitarian Universalists Finksburg, MD, Pablo DeJesús, Executive Director, Unitarian Universalists for Social Justice (UUSJ), Washington, DC, Rev. Ann Keeler Evans of the UU Congregation Susquehanna Valley, PA, Rev. Edith Love of the Church of Resistance, Memphis TN, and Rev. Rose Schwab of Shawnee Mission UU Church of Kansas City, KS, and Rev. Robin Tanner, Minister of Worship and Outreach at Beacon Unitarian Universalist Congregation in Summit, NJ (and former National Faith Organizer of the Poor People's Campaign).
+In addition to the co-chairs, the other members are: Rev. Amy Williams Clark at Cedarhurst Unitarian Universalists Finksburg, MD, Pablo DeJesús, Executive Director, Unitarian Universalists for Social Justice (UUSJ), Washington, DC, Rev. Jodi Cohen Hayashida at First Universalist Church of Auburn, ME, Rev. Edith Love of the Church of Resistance, Memphis TN, Rev. Rose Schwab of Shawnee Mission UU Church of Kansas City, KS, and Rev. Robin Tanner, Minister of Worship and Outreach at Beacon Unitarian Universalist Congregation in Summit, NJ (and former National Faith Organizer of the Poor People's Campaign).

 - See UU World coverage of the Poor Peoples Campaign

 The UUA PPC Leadership Council kicked off 2021 with a UU the Vote phone bank to Georgia on Sunday, January 3rd from 4-6 pm ET/1-3 PT.
 Co-Chairs Rev. Beth Johnson and Rev. Abhi Janamanchi and the other Members of the Council, along with UUs for Social Justice (UUSJ), hosted this event attended by hundreds of UUs who made calls to Georgia voters.

 In 2020 throughout the pandemic the Council has worked with the Campaign on the national and state levels to deliver relief to the most impacted communities.

 - The June 20, 2020 Mass Poor People’s Assembly and Moral March on Washington was held virtually and attended by UUs from around the country.
 See Overview of the June 20, 2020 events and why we act.